awsaf49/deep-chimpact-1st-place-solution/README.md

 # Method

-Check out this [Report](report/Solution%20Write-up.pdf) for detailed explanation of our solution.
+Check out our [Report](report/Solution%20Write-up.pdf) and this [Blog from DrivenData](https://drivendata.co/blog/deep-chimpact-challenge-winners/) for detailed explanation of our solution.

 ## Visual Summary